-Often referred to as the cultural, financial and media capital of the world, New York is a fast paced metropolitan and visiting the city is an experience of a lifetime.
+Often referred to as the cultural, financial, and media capital of the world, New York is a fast paced metropolitan and visiting the city is an experience of a lifetime.
 Instead of slugging under the chilly January winds, New York celebrates the month with festivals, events, adrenaline pumping activities and much more.
-In addition, to further lure tourists and locals outside their cozy adobe, the city observes events like restaurant week, hotel week, winter jam and winter flea markets.
-While New York is beautiful throughout the year, check out our exclusive guide of what makes New York special in January.
+In addition to these, to further lure tourists and locals outside their cozy adobe, the city observes uncommon events like Restaurant Week, Hotel Week, Winter Jam and Winter Flea Markets.
+While New York is beautiful throughout the year, check out our exclusive guide on what makes New York special in January.

-- Winter Wonderland : The fast paced New York City is covered with snow and festivities in January.
-The christmas lights, christmas trees and christmas decors at retail stores are still up, making the city all the more beautiful.
+Winter wonderland: The fast paced New York City is covered with snow and festivities in January.
+The christmas tress, lights, and decors at retail stores are still up, making the city all the more beautiful.

-- Adventure : The multiple ice rinks spread across the city, open heartedly invite ice skating enthusiasts.
-You can also spot areas such as central park, where you can freely ski, sledge or just enjoy in the snow.
+Adventure: The multiple ice rinks spread across the city, open heartedly invite ice skating enthusiasts.
+You can also head to spots such as Central Park, where you can freely ski, sledge or just enjoy the snow.
 In addition, events like the winter antique show and winter jazz fest make for a great experience.

-- Lesser Tourists : New York sees extremely few tourists in January, so if you're good to brave the cold there's no better time to wander about the city.
-You'll have it all to yourself!
+Lesser tourists : New York sees extremely few tourists in January (blame the weather), so if you're up to brave the cold, there's no better time to wander about the city.
+You'll have the city all to yourself!

-- Savings : January offers a great bargain on airfares and hotels.
-Moreover to attract tourists and locals alike the shops, restaurants, hotels offer post holiday discounts.
+Savings : January offers great bargain on airfares and hotels.
+Moreover to attract tourists and locals alike, shops, restaurants, and hotels offer post holiday discounts.
 In fact, you can even grab a Broadway show for much cheaper.

-January is the coldest month in New York and as the month progresses the temperature descends further.
-The average maximum daytime temperature is around 3°C and the average nighttime temperature drops to -3°C. Daylight is observed for an average of 9.2 hours, out of which barely 5 hours see bright sunshine.
-It is expected to rain for about two weeks so make sure to pack your raincoat and umbrella on your trip!
+January is the coldest month in New York and as the month progresses, the temperature descends further.
+The average maximum daytime temperature is around 3°C and the average nighttime temperature drops to -3°C. Daylight is observed for an average of 9.2 hours, out of which hardly 5 hours is bright sunshine.
+It is expected to rain for about two weeks, so make sure to pack a raincoat and an umbrella on your trip!

 1